 Altarnun pre-school is parent/committee run.
 The committee help with our fundraising events, outings and parties.
 The pre-school is unable to run without parental support through the committee.
 More information about how the committee works and how parents can become more involved in it can be found below.

 We have an optional uniform at the Pre-School consisting of a Hoody (£12.00) and a T-Shirt (£4.00).
 We encourage wearing slippers in doors and wellie boots out doors to Pre-School.
 We do however suggest that all children are "sensibly dressed" for the season as we go outside frequently.
 Please ensure they have a sun hat during the summer and a waterproof coat and jumper or fleece during the rest of the year although we have Pre-School wet weather clothes available if needed.
 In order to feel free to explore and experiment with all kinds of materials, including messy ones, it is best to send children dressed in clothes that are easily washable and not new.
 Many parents send their children with a change of clothes as sometimes sitting in a muddy puddle can be irresistible.

-We will supply you with a "progress" report at the end of every half term that forms part of your child's EYFS learning journey.
-You will be able to see your child’s Key Person observation know which area of learning your child is achieving in and the age-band they were working in for that activity.
+We will supply you with a "progress" report at the end of every year that forms part of your child's EYFS learning journey.

-We use the Tapestry Online Learning Journal system and soon hope to have this live on the website via secure log-in.
+We use the Tapestry Online Learning Journal system to which you will have a secure log in and be able to see daily/weekly updates on your child’s progress and learning and just what they are getting up to in general!
 This will enable you to follow your child’s individual progress closely.
 You will also be able to contribute your own stories of your child’s life outside of Pre-School.

 Progress check at age 2